Kerr–Newman metric: Extremal solutions and naked singularity

 the Kerr–Newman metric defines a black hole with an event horizon only when the combined charge and angular momentum are sufficiently small compared to the mass.

-An electron's angular momentum J and charge Q (suitably specified in geometrized units) both exceed its mass M, in which case the metric has no event horizon.
-Thus, there can be no such thing as a black hole electron – only a naked spinning ring singularity.
+An electron's rotational parameter a and charge length scale r_{Q} both far exceed its Schwarzschild radius r_{s}, which implies that there is no event horizon, so a "black hole electron" would necessarily be a naked spinning ring singularity.
 Such a metric has several seemingly unphysical properties, such as the ring's violation of the cosmic censorship hypothesis and appearance of causality-violating closed timelike curves in the immediate vicinity of the ring.

 Dirac–Kerr–Newman electron model

-In an analysis of the Kerr–Newman solution for a rotating charged body, Brandon Carter remarked that the solutions predict a gyromagnetic ratio equal to that predicted by the quantum mechanical Dirac equation that approximately matches experimental evidence for the electron.
-This lead to the application of the Kerr–Newman metric to create non-quantum models of the electron based on general relativity.
+In an analysis of the Kerr–Newman solution for a rotating charged body, Brandon Carter remarked that the solutions predict a gyromagnetic ratio of 2, equal to that predicted by the relativistic quantum-mechanical Dirac equation, and close to that experimentally observed for the electron.
+This led to the application of the Kerr–Newman metric to create non-quantum models of the electron based on general relativity.
 The electron and all similar particles have large charge-to-mass ratios, which have Kerr–Newman parameters in the regime where there is no event horizon but there is a naked singularity.
-For example, for the electron the charge-to-mass ratio $Q/M \approx 10^{21}$ and the spin effects are both orders of magnitude larger than this limit.
+For example, for the electron the charge-to-mass ratio 2r_{Q} / r_{s} ≈ 10^{21} and the spin effects are both orders of magnitude larger than this limit.

-If the Kerr–Newman potential is considered as a classical model for an electron (an electron black hole), it predicts an electron having not only a magnetic dipole moment, but also other multipole moments, such as an electric quadrupole moment.
-No experimental measurements of such a quadrupole moment have been reported.
+If the Kerr–Newman potential is considered as a classical model for an electron it predicts an electron having not only a magnetic dipole moment, but also other multipole moments, such as an electric quadrupole moment.
+However, no experimental measurements of such a quadrupole moment have been reported.